 Chuo University celebrated the 125th anniversary of its foundation in 2010.
 The Faculty of Letters has commemorated the occasion by holding an exhibition of masterpieces from the Hiraki Ukiyo-e Museum’s collection.
 This is a world-renowned collection that includes many important cultural assets of Japan.
 For this event we placed on exhibit a special selection of rarely seen ukiyo-e masterpieces that are among the pride of Japan.
 We also held an international symposium entitled “What was Ukiyo-e?
 On the Cultural History of Ukiyo-e,” which included panelists from the United States, the United Kingdom, and Japan.
 In numbers far exceeding expectations, visitors to the exhibition and participants at the symposium clearly recognized the significance of these traditional assets.
 The Faculty of Letters hopes to continue to find opportunities in the future to disseminate information about examples of traditional Japanese heritage throughout the world.

 Welcome to the Faculty of Letters.
-Our Faculty has 13 different majors and offers broad-ranging and flexible curricula in the Humanities and Social Sciences.
+Our Faculty has 13 different departments and offers broad-ranging and flexible curricula in the Division of Humanities and Social Sciences.
 We encourage students to deepen their research on the basis of human intellectual heritage, nurture their capacity for insight and broaden their perspectives.
 Our Faculty also aims to enlarge opportunities for promoting interaction between Japanese students and international students, and in so doing enhance their communication skills and cultivate both an international intellect and the skills to tackle a broad range of challenges in this ever-changing world.

-Manabu TSUZUKI Dean, Faculty of Letters
+Takeshi USAMI Dean, Faculty of Letters